- 1 Publishing agreements

-In the case of physical paper editions, researchers will often receive a number of free copies and may be entitled to purchase additional paper copies at a reduced price.
-When it comes to publications in digital form, researchers have an interest in receiving a digital version of the published work.
+In the case of physical paper editions, researchers will often receive a number of free copies and may be entitled to purchase additional paper copies at a discounted price.
+In relation to publications in digital form, researchers have an interest in receiving a digital version of the published work.

 If there are multiple authors, the order of authors and the distribution of royalties for the published work must be considered.
-See e.g. section 17 of the UBVA Agreement (2010).
+See for example section 17 of the UBVA Agreement (2010).

-When a research publication has more authors, the publisher will often require that one author undertakes to represent all authors in relation to the publisher (often referred to as corresponding author).
-Some publishers now also demand that of one of the authors warrants that the research has been conducted in accordance with good scientific practice (often referred to as guarantorship).
-Read more about the different author roles in Forskerportalen’s article on authorship .
+When a research publication has several authors, the publisher will often require that one author undertakes to represent all of the authors in relation to the publisher (often referred to as the corresponding author).
+Some publishers now also demand that one of the authors warrants that the research has been conducted in accordance with good scientific practice (often referred to as guarantorship).
+You can read more about the different author roles in Forskerportalen’s article on authorship .